 5. Get everything ready the night before

-So instead of leaving everything until the morning of, a great way to stay organized is to do things like packing backpacks the night before the, making sure that all assignments are in there and ready to go, and making lunches the night before.
+So instead of leaving everything until the morning of, a great way to stay organized is to do things like packing backpacks the night before, making sure that all assignments are there and ready to go, and making lunches the night before.

 You can even put it all together into a basket or in a specific spot next to the door each time, something we call “The Launching Pad.”

 You can even have them set aside outfits for the next day.
-Say hello to less stressful more smooth school day mornings… just make sure to do it all early enough that everyone still gets to bed on time.
+Say hello to less stressful, smooth school day mornings… just make sure to do it all early enough that everyone still gets to bed on time.

 6. Improve the sleep schedule